eForms Logo

 tenant sitting at table reading eviction notice

-The first step in the eviction process is for landlord to provide notice to tenant of the intention to evict.
-The landlord should have two copies of the notice, because the court will need a copy.
+The first step in the eviction process is for the landlord to notify the tenant of the intention to evict.
+The landlord should have two copies of the notice because the court will need a copy.
 The following are types of notices depending on the reason:

 2. File with the Local Court